Academic Consulting

 When I asked how they ended up at a university without their intended program, they said: "That's where I got accepted and got funding."

-Example: A high school student interested in environmental science had already taken numerous Running Start courses—but many wouldn't apply to his intended major.
-I had to reorient his course plan to avoid wasted credits.
-I explained the limits of Seattle Promise (only Seattle community/technical colleges) and determined the most resourceful use of his remaining Running Start eligibility.
-I researched BAS programs that fit his criteria, certification stacking options, and program-specific funding opportunities once he entered his chosen program (forestry).
-I gave him a menu of options, ranked programs to visit, explained how his high school college credits would transfer, and provided nuanced questions to ask advisors.
+Example 1: A high school student interested in environmental science had already taken numerous Running Start courses — but many wouldn't apply to his intended major.
+I reoriented his course plan to avoid wasted credits, explained the limits of Seattle Promise, researched BAS programs, certification stacking options, and program-specific funding for forestry.
+He left with a menu of ranked options, transfer details, and nuanced questions to ask advisors.

-• I work with students who have ADHD, autism, anxiety, or other considerations that require additional planning.
+• I work with students who have ADHD, autism, anxiety, or other considerations who could benefit from additional support and planning.
 I help identify colleges with strong support services, navigate accommodation processes, and practice transition strategies.

 Example: A high school senior with autism had severe anxiety about college classrooms.
 We met weekly for five months working on flexible thinking, regulation strategies, and desensitization.
 I arranged classroom visits so she could practice being in those spaces, taught her self-soothing techniques, connected her with a current student in her major, and worked with her mother on accommodation planning.
 She successfully transitioned to college.